The Dirichlet problem for the constant mean curvature equation in Sol_3: Construction of some admissible domains

 Let $q_1$ and $q_2$ be the two endpoints of a diagonal of $R$ with $x(q_1)<x(q_2)$ and $y(q_1)<y(q_2).$ Let $s_1$ and $s_2$ be two vertical segments of length $\varepsilon<y(q_1)(e^{T_H/2H}-1)$ whose medium points are $q_1$ and $q_2,$ respectively, where $T_H$ is the number described in Definition \ref{def-T}.
 For $i=1,2,$ we replace $s_i$ by $A_i,$ an arc of Type I (see the proof of Proposition \ref{prop-vertalig}) of a $2H/y-$curve that joins the endpoints of $s_i,$ is oriented in the direction of $p$ and has length less than $d/2.$ This is possible if $\varepsilon$ is taken sufficiently small.
 These two arcs will be part of $\partial U.$

 To build the remaining part of $\partial U$ we connect the lowest endpoint of $s_1$ to the lowest endpoint of $s_2$ by a semicircle $C_1$ whose diameter is the straight segment that joins these two points.
-The arc $C_2$ is built analogously by connecting the upper endpoints of $s_1$ and $s_2.$ The arcs $C_1$ and $C_2$ are chosen so that we get a circle when moving $C_1$ $\varepsilon$-upwards and joining it to $C_2.$
+The arc $C_2$ is built analogously by connecting the upper endpoints of $s_1$ and $s_2.$ Observe that $C_1$ and $C_2$ are semicircles with same diameter.

 Our domain $U$ is the region bounded by the arcs $A_1, A_2, C_1$ and $C_2.$

 {\it Claim}: $U$ is an admissible domain.

 Notice that